-The goal of this section is to identify appropriate use of the RSM in South Florida conditions.
+The goal of this section is to identify appropriate use of the RSM in South Florida.

 A calibrated and validated version of the RSM should be appropriate for simulating the current water-management system in South Florida.
 However, considerable work remains to be done at the SFWMD to successfully transition from the SFWMM to the SFRSM.
 A thoroughly calibrated and validated SFRSM should be more useful than the SFWMM in simulating various alternatives for restoration of the Everglades and for assessing water-supply and flood-control measures in South Florida.
-This is due to improved process and hydraulic-structure representations and increased spatial resolution provided by the RSM.
+This increased utility is due to improved process and hydraulic-structure representations and increased spatial resolution.
 The success and validity of the RSM in South Florida (SFRSM) will need to be demonstrated in a subsequent peer review planned for 2006, upon full implementation of the SFRSM.

-For canals of nearly zero bed slopes, such as those in South Florida, the only way to induce flows is to force a depth gradient mechanically, at which time some inertia might be present.
-This flow is unsteady and the Manning equation is not able to provide the unsteadiness and associated convection and diffusion properties of a wave governed primarily by friction and a depth gradient.
-There is an urgent need to perform theoretical work to identify the convective and diffusive properties of such waves and to build the canal model on these premises.
-Barring this, an alternative is to implement full dynamic-wave modeling in the canals, with all the attendant nonlinearities, which will likely impose the additional data requirements and increased numerical efforts typically associated with dynamic-wave computations.
+For canals of nearly zero bed slopes, such as those in South Florida, the only way to induce flow is to force a depth gradient mechanically, which might incorporate some inertia.
+This flow is unsteady, and the Manning equation is not able to account for the unsteadiness and associated convection and diffusion properties of such a wave.
+There is an urgent need for a theoretical analysis to identify the convective and diffusive properties of such waves and to build the canal model on these premises.
+Barring this analysis, an alternative is to implement full dynamic-wave modeling in the canals with all the attendant nonlinearities, which will likely impose associated additional data requirements and numerical computations.
 The RSM model developers propose additional benchmark and field tests to determine if full dynamic-wave capability might become necessary to implement.

 The computational domain of the RSM in the SFRSM application includes the tidally dominated mangrove ecotone along the southwest Gulf coast between Cape Sable and Ten Thousand Islands.
-Use of the RSM in coastal areas is not justified within the context of the diffusion-wave assumption, and the computational domain of the SFRSM should not be shown to include the tidal transition zone.
-The District response to the Panel's objection to inclusion of the coastal mangrove ecotone in the SFRSM domain identified two options that were deliberated for treatment of the boundary interface of overland flow with the tidal transition zone.
-The two options were to terminate the SFRSM domain at the boundary interface, which would require development of a suitable boundary condition at the interface, or to extend the SFRSM domain through the tidal transition zone, which requires determination of a suitable boundary condition at the coastline.
-The option chosen was extension of the SFRSM domain to include the tidal transition zone.

-However, in this approach, erroneous model results in the tidal transition zone must not be shown or published and presentations illustrating the SFRSM domain should not include the mangrove ecotone, as agreed to in the District's response resolution plan.
+Use of the RSM in coastal areas is not justified within the context of the diffusion-wave assumption, and the computational domain of the SFRSM should not be publicized as including the tidal transition zone.
+The SFWMD response to the Panel's objection to inclusion of the coastal mangrove ecotone in the SFRSM domain identified two options for treatment of the boundary interface between overland flow with the tidal transition zone.
+The two options were to either terminate the SFRSM domain at the boundary interface, which would require development of a suitable boundary condition at the interface, or to extend the SFRSM domain through the tidal transition zone.
+The option chosen was the extension of the SFRSM domain to include the tidal transition zone.
+In this approach, erroneous model results in the tidal transition zone must not be published and presentations illustrating the SFRSM domain should not include the mangrove ecotone, as agreed in the Draft District Response Document.

-The approach used by the District to develop the coastal boundary condition in the SFRSM application is unknown and undocumented.
-One approach to developing the coastal boundary condition could be to de-tide a local (NOAA or other) long-term tidal record either through application of appropriate tidal decomposition techniques or a simpler 24-hour running average filter.
-Whatever approach is used in the SFRSM application to accommodate flow computation up to the overland/tidal boundary interface it should be thoroughly documented and restrictions on RSM use in tidal areas should be clearly identified in all model documentation.
+The approach used by the SFWMD to develop the coastal boundary condition in the SFRSM application is unknown and undocumented.
+One approach to developing the coastal boundary condition could be to subtract tides from a local (NOAA or other) longterm tidal record using either a tidal decomposition technique or a simpler 24-hour running average filter.
+Whatever approach is used in the SFRSM application to accommodate flow computation up to the overland/tidal boundary interface should be thoroughly documented and restrictions on RSM use in tidal areas should be clearly identified in all model documentation.